jonathan-lester/MMM-WindyV2/README.md

   }
 },
 ```
+### Available Layers:
+Windy does not make the Weather radar layer available outside their own homepage, and it is not supported by the Windy API (even at the paid levels).
+The current set of layers that you can select from are: ['wind', 'rain', 'temp', 'clouds', 'currents', 'pressure', 'waves']

 ### TRIGGERING EVENTS WITH THE NOTIFICATION API
 Using Jopyth's [MMM-Remote-Control](https://github.com/Jopyth/MMM-Remote-Control) API interface you can send notifications to the MMM-Windyv2 module to trigger various events.